-Yellow leaves can definitely be a sign that the plant is over-watered, especially if the soil feels wet to the touch.
+Yellow leaves can be a sign that the plant is over-watered, especially if the soil feels wet to the touch.
 Solution: put your plant in a new pot and leave it alone!
 However, if the leaves are looking crispy and the soil feels dry, that means it needs some water!
 Also, take a peep for pests because yellowing can potentially be a sign of pests or mineral deficiency.

 Myth 7: Some plants — like ZZ plants — don’t need any light

-Although ZZ plants and Snake plants require less light than succulents and string of pearls, they can’t survive in complete darkness forever.
+Although ZZ plants and Snake plants require less light than succulents and string of pearls, they probably can’t survive in complete darkness forever.
 But if you don’t have natural light in your home and you still want indoor plants, that’s ok!
 Take advantage of artificial lighting options such as LED Grow Lights and other LED Bulbs.